addiction in Egypt

 The presence of some external political factors that facilitated its cultivation and smuggling, such as the Iran-Iraq war, the war between Afghanistan and the Soviet Union, and the turbulence of the situation in Pakistan.
 These disturbances have helped to increase the activity of gangs that cultivate and smuggle this drug in these countries, the ultimate heroin addiction:

-Despite the widespread use of heroin in the 1980s, various studies (Abol-Magd 1987 and Fahmy 1989) found that most
+Despite the widespread use of heroin in the eighties, various studies (Abol-Magd 1987 and Fahmy 1989) found that the majority of

 Addicts use more than one drug.
 However, when a heroin addict reaches the end of his addictive journey, he will often stop taking other drugs and be satisfied with heroin, and this has made many researchers consider heroin to be the ultimate addiction.